Whether you are new in the field or a professional who has seemed to run out of webinar introduction scripts, this guide will help you out.

 “Hello, everybody!
 Welcome to this webinar, ‘Creating Successful Webinar Funnels.’
 Thank you for spending some time with us today.”

-Give Them a General Idea of the Presentation
+2. Give Them a General Idea of the Presentation

-Also, let them know if you’re providing a recording or a copy of your discussed material.
-This will enable them to concentrate more instead of just scribbling or taking down notes of your lecture.
+Also, let them know if you’re recording the entire webinar presentation or providing a copy of your webinar slides.
+This will enable them to focus more instead of just scribbling or taking down notes of your lecture.

-Here’s a good sample webinar script:
+Here’s a good example of a webinar script template:

-Encourage Social Media Sharing
+3. Encourage Social Media Sharing

 Let them know which channels you will use throughout the webinar.
 Don’t forget to let them know about your hashtag as well.